DanCQ/Digital-Clock--Javascript/README.md

 # Digital-Clock--Javascript

-It's a digital clock dynamically running in real time. <br /> On click, becomes an analog clock. <br/>
+A JavaScript digital clock dynamically running in real time. <br /> On click, becomes an analog clock. <br/>

 <a href="https://digital-clock--javascript.pages.dev/">Digital Clock</a>